705 Naval Air Squadron: Tri-service helicopter training

-Remaining as part of DHFS but now forming one of the elements of the UK Military Flying Training System (UKMFTS), the Squadron began flying the H135 Juno HT Mk1 in April 2018.
+The squadron's role continued under the UK Military Flying Training System (UKMFTS).
+In 2018, it began operating the Juno HT1 light utility helicopter as part of the new rotary-wing training system.
+Since April 2018, 705 Squadron has trained pilots and aircrew from the Royal Navy, British Army and Royal Air Force as part of 2 Maritime Air Wing (2 MAW).

+On 28 February 2020, the Defence Helicopter Flying School was re-badged as No. 1 Flying Training School (1 FTS).
+705 Squadron remained at RAF Shawbury as part of the school, providing basic helicopter flying training to personnel from all three services.

-Within No. 1 Flying Training School (1 FTS) and under 2 Maritime Air Wing (2 MAW), 705 Squadron provides basic and advanced rotary wing flying training for all three services pilots and rear crew.
+Within No. 1 Flying Training School and under 2 Maritime Air Wing, 705 Squadron provides basic and advanced rotary wing flying training for all three services pilots and rear crew.
 As the busiest Squadron within 1 FTS, 705 Squadron teaches both pilots and crewman a vast number of different disciplines including advanced handling, instrument flying, medium and low level navigation, mountain flying and night flying including low level navigation with NVD.

 In addition to pure flying training, 705 Squadron also provides a naval focus for naval aircrew operating within an otherwise joint service and largely civilian-run organisation.
 The Squadron is commanded by a Royal Navy Lieutenant Commander, and has a Royal Navy "Senior Pilot", while the Flight Commander billets are filled in by Qualified Helicopter Instructors from any of the three services.
-Naval graduates of DHFS are streamed towards Leonardo Merlin – MPH, Leonardo Merlin – Commando or Leonardo Wildcat AH / Wildcat HMA training Squadrons.
+Naval graduates of DHFS are streamed towards Merlin HM2, Merlin HC4/4A Commando or Wildcat AH1 / Wildcat HMA2 training Squadrons.